lupuleasa-core/wearehostsformemes/meta-meme.md

 One is much slower and more precise.
 Nature vs Nurture.

 &nbsp;

-Exponentially spreading memes are considered **viral**.

-This happens when one host has a chance of spreading the meme upon receival that is self-sustaining.

-&nbsp;

-You need fierce memes to fight off other memes that are incoming, while keeping the usefulness to the main host.

 Rational memes are those that utilize our critical faculties, and focuses on the creation of new memes.